siderolabs/talos/website/content/docs/v0.15/Introduction/getting-started.md

  `talosctl` provides a CLI tool which interfaces with the Talos API in an easy manner.
-It also includes a number of useful tools for creating and managing your clusters.
+It also includes a number of useful tools for creating and managing clusters.

 You should install `talosctl` before continuing: